duyyudus/lambomoon-metaverse-web/markdown/token.md

 ### How to obtain

 - Buy on market
-- Rewarded in PvE by clearing a land plot on Lambo planet for the first time
+- Rewarded in PvE by clearing a land plot on Lamda planet for the first time
-- Stake **Mining machine** NFT items on Lambo land plots, majority of LBM will be earned in this way
+- Stake **Mining machine** NFT items on Lamda land plots, majority of LBM will be earned in this way
 - Winning and take from other players in PvP
 - Rewarded in community events